 This time around, I developed my own version.
 Some recipes call for orange juice instead of lemon juice.
 I’m sure they are great but my love affair with lemon goes back for years.
 Just say lemon and I get weak in the knees at the mention of lemon.

-The charming freckled batter mixes up quickly and has a consistency like cake batter.
+Start off with a charming freckled batter that mixes up quickly and has a consistency like cake batter.
 How fun are those freckles?

 This recipe makes two full sized loaves, several mini loaves or about 22 muffins.
 (Just adjust baking time.)
 Grease only the bottom of the pans so the batter can climb up the sides of the pan and get tall.

 Honestly it would still be fantastic bread even if you skip the glaze but why would you miss out on more tangy lemon and crunchy almonds?
 Are you crazy?
 Hint: I like to use a creamer or little measuring cup with a lip to pour on the glaze.
 It makes the job easier.